-In Section \ref{section:coloring} we proceed to construct invariants for mixed and slab tilings.
-In Section \ref{section:properties} we state some properties of these invariants.
-In Section \ref{section:connected components} we study the connected components via flips of the space of tilings.
-As mentioned above, in some special cases that space is connected; in general the number of connected components is large.
+We introduce mixed tilings in Section~\ref{section:mixed}.
+In Section~\ref{section:coloring} we consider a way of using four colors to paint the unit cubes in order to construct the twist invariants for mixed and slab tilings.
+In Section~\ref{section:properties} we discuss some properties of these invariants, including the effect of symmetries.
+Section~\ref{section:localmoves} includes examples and results concerning connectivity under local moves.
+Theorem~\ref{theo:tripletwist} and related results are proved in Section~\ref{section:valuestwist}.
 Finally, in Section \ref{section:final} we list some open problems.

-The second author is thankful for the generous support of CNPq, CAPES and FAPERJ (Brazil).
-The first and third authors are thankful to CNPq for the support in the PIBIC undergraduate project.